THE SCULPTURE CENTER'S ANNUAL CALLS FOR ARTISTS

 AFTER THE PEDESTAL

-Through an occasional open call for artists, The Sculpture Center invites sculpture, installation and expanded media artists from our region (Ohio, Michigan, Indiana, Kentucky, West Virginia, western Pennsylvania, western New York and Ontario, Canada) to submit work for a juried exhibition of smaller sculpture.
-The next iteration of After the Pedestal has not been scheduled.
+Through an occasional open call for artists, The Sculpture Center invites artists working in all media of sculpture, including installation, expanded media, conceptual work, and video if object based, who are currently living and working in our region (Ohio, Michigan, Indiana, Kentucky, West Virginia, western Pennsylvania, western New York, and Ontario, Canada), to submit work for a juried exhibition of smaller sculpture.
+This call is open to students.

-Past curators for After the Pedestal have been Second Generation Ab Ex sculptor Richard Hunt (2005), designer and artist Viktor Schrekengost (2006), sculptor and urban activist Don Harvey (2007), painter and Chair of the Visual Arts Division, Columbia University, New York, Gregory Amenoff (2008), the Cleveland Museum of Art's Curator of Contemporary Art Paola Morsiani (2009), Executive Director of Carnegie Mellon University's Miller Gallery Astria Suparak (2010), and Judd Foundation (New York and Texas) Executive Director Barbara Hunt McClanahan (2011).
+Past jurors for After the Pedestal have been Second Generation Ab Ex sculptor Richard Hunt (2005), designer and artist Viktor Schrekengost (2006), sculptor and urban activist Don Harvey (2007), painter and Chair of the Visual Arts Division, Columbia University, New York, Gregory Amenoff (2008), the Cleveland Museum of Art's Curator of Contemporary Art Paola Morsiani (2009), Executive Director of Carnegie Mellon University's Miller Gallery Astria Suparak (2010), Judd Foundation (New York and Texas) Executive Director Barbara Hunt McClanahan (2011), and Johnny Coleman, sound and installation artist and associate professor of art and Africana studies at Oberlin College (2015).
 Images from past exhibitions can be found in the Exhibition section of our website.

 The Sculpture Center is happy to post other organizations' calls for artists.
 Calls that have a sculpture component, loosely defined, will be listed.
 Please format entries with a 3-5 sentence summary including deadlines and a hyperlink to the full call on your website.
 See entries below for examples.
 Formatted calls should be sent to firstname.lastname@example.org.

 The Sculpture Center provides the following information solely as a service to artists and does not endorse any of its contents.